 *These vegan spinach balls are very simple to make if you have a food processor.
 I just throw in all the ingredients and give it a few pulses until all the ingredients are mixed together.
 (Make sure to press and drain excess water off the spinach).

-Place the spinach balls on a cookie sheet and place it in the freezer for about an hour until they are frozen.
-Remove frozen balls and place into a airtight bags or container and put back into the freezer until ready to use.
+- Place the spinach balls on a cookie sheet and place it in the freezer for about an hour until they are frozen.
+Remove frozen balls and place into an airtight bags or container and put back into the freezer until ready to use.

-When I make them gluten free make sure to let them sit for about 10 minutes before rolling into balls.
+Gluten-free tip: When I make them gluten-free make sure to let them sit for about 10 minutes before rolling into balls.
 This gives the breadcrumbs more time to soak up the moisture.